HabitatFramework/TechnicalGuide/installation/installation.rst

 Installing the HLU GIS Tool
 ===========================

 Double click on the Setup.exe and follow the instructions.
-By default this will install the HLU GIS Tool into **C:\\Program Files\\ESDM\\HLU GIS Tool\\** directory.
-The installer will also create shortcuts in the start menu and on the desktop.
+By default this will install the HLU GIS Tool into **C:\\Program Files\\HLU\\HLU GIS Tool\\** directory.
+The installer will also create shortcuts in the start menu and will display the ReadMe file.

 Enable HLU Extension
 --------------------